BarrettFrost/Smart_menu-project/readme.md

     calories       int         'json : "calories"'
 }  </pre>
 ```
+For the networking aspect of the system to most important information was to send menu items over the network.
+This so the smart menu could get the most up to data menu from the restaurant to user wants to visit.
+Since the restaurant's desk top app had the most up to date menu and the smart menu doesn't contain any, this justified the networking aspect of the project.
+The smart menu also needed to able obtain different menu from different  restaurant, the webapp was needed to relay the menu and from the requested restaurant from he list of resgistered restaurant it has on its system.
+Since mulitiple smart menu devices would be in circulation in the live product there also needs to be mechanism to only send information to one particular device that makes a request.

 The JSON structure can be seen in the diagram above.
 The queryID JSON Number was used so that each system could determine whether they should ignore the JSON string or interpret the string.
 For instance, when the M5 stack sends a queryID = 10 to request a restaurant list, the desktop app will ignore the query but the web app will have an if statement to interpret the contents and send back a list of restaurants.
 The resList is an array of JSONObjects which stores the information about the restaurant such as name, ID and menu.
 The menu is a JSONObject which stores information about the individual foods in the menu such as calories, name and etc. These two arrays store information that will be useful for the user to inform them in their food choices.
 The restaurantSingle Object is identical to resList only it is not an array and only stores the information of one restaurant.
 This was done to make the code for the M5 stack have less nesting and easier to understand.
 The menuSize and listSize JSON integers were also used to make coding easier because the items are being displayed from a for loop.
 Lastly, the conID integer was a random digit from 1-1000.
 This was used to make sure when multiple IOT devices were contacting the MQTT server they would only one IOT device would interpret the JSON string.
 From the UML diagram you able to see which system is sending and using each part of the JSON.

 (((As for the desktop app, the users usually send the data containing menu of food in the restaurant!
 We have a format for this transformation.
 When new users want to register this restaurant, it should send its reataurant name using this format to the Web and set the queryID is 30; and then the manager of web would return a new json package which contains a new restaurant id and using queryID 31; when this restaurant wants to send the new menu to web after adding, editing or deleting, it would use the same format but set the queryID to 40.)))(delete this part???)